 Certain crimes carry offense-specific penalties.
 For example, a defendant who is convicted of a sex crime might be required to register as a sex offender, while a defendant who is convicted of drug possession might have to participate in a treatment program.
 Outside of specific penalties like these, most criminal convictions will result in two major consequences: a jail or prison sentence (which might be replaced by probation), and a fine or collection of fines.
 But what happens if the fines are too expensive, and you can’t keep up with your payments?
-In this article, our Atlantic City criminal attorneys will explain the potential consequences of failure to pay criminal fines in New Jersey.
+In this article, our New Jersey criminal attorneys will explain the potential consequences of failure to pay criminal fines in New Jersey.

 How Are Criminal Fines Determined in New Jersey?